 Photographing Fall Colors around Washington, DC

 When it comes to Fall photography in the Washington, DC area, a lot of attention is understandably focused on the mountains of Virginia.
 Skyline Drive in Shenandoah National Park is a short 2-hour drive from Washington and you can see red, orange, and yellow treetops for miles from dozens of scenic overlooks.
 A day-trip through Virginia may not fit into your itinerary, however.
-Luckily, there is an abundance of Fall color within beltway (and just outside it).
-During my first Autumn in DC my lack of knowledge and people’s horror stories about traffic along Skyline Dr. kept me close to home, but I managed to stumble across some beautiful foliage anyway.
+Luckily, there is an abundance of Fall color within the beltway (and just outside it).
+During my first Autumn in DC, my lack of knowledge and people’s horror stories about traffic along Skyline Dr. kept me close to home, but I managed to stumble across some beautiful foliage anyway.
 Below, I share what I learned last year as I prepare to widen my horizons this year.

 When To Go

 I’m from the Midwest where the leaves begin to change in early September.
 I was surprised that Fall hits the mid-Atlantic almost 2 months later.
 Though temperature and precipitation may cause the peak leaf color timing to vary, the best time to view leaves in the Nation’s capital usually falls between November 1st and the 15th.
-Some of my best pictures (see the slideshow above) were taken in late October.
+Some of my best pictures were taken in late October.
 As for time of day…sunrise and sunset are nice, but what you really want is a day with a bright, overcast sky.
 This will give you the maximum level of saturation in the colors, and the color is really what it’s all about.
 I never would have thought, but night pictures incorporating fall leaves can be quite striking, so long as there is sufficient light.
 Some of my favorite pictures from last Fall were taken after sunset.

 Where To Go